Exchanging Sex for Affection is a Dangerous Trade

 The problem is that we never question what was the initial factor that caused all of the misfortunes that later took place.

 Both the fear of loneliness and the fear of losing the person we need (but not the one we love) brings us to a point where we end up exchanging sex for affection.

-How many people are there that have sexual relationships without actually liking their partner?
-Or how about those who have slept with someone after the first date because they were scared that their date would not want to see them again if they didn’t?
+How many people have had sexual relationships without actually liking their partner?
+Or how about those who have slept with someone after the first date because they were scared that their date wouldn’t want to see them again if they didn’t?

 However, we don’t realize that we are the first to disvalue ourselves by exchanging something as intimate as sex for a little dose of affection.

 What are we looking for?
 What void are we trying to fill?
 Are we missing something?
 These are the questions that we should be asking ourselves and we should know how to answer them so that we can avoid falling into these traps that we put ourselves and lead us to get into very damaging relationships.